Mike and Debbie Sierras - The store of Us

 In fact, Pat Benatar's bluesy 1991 album "True Love" meshed perfectly with Debbie's powerful blues vocals and Mike's silky guitar creating the true foundation for Bottomline's long reign on the San Diego scene.

-Mike and Debbie could never ignore the uncanny parallels between their relationship and that of Pat and Neil Giraldo, and eventually led to the creation of We Belong, Mike and Debbie's Pat Benatar tribute band.
+Mike and Debbie could never ignore the uncanny parallels between their relationship and that of Pat and her husband/guitar player Neil Giraldo, and eventually led to the creation of We Belong, Mike and Debbie's Pat Benatar and Neil Giraldo tribute band.

 Just how striking are the connections?
 Listen to Mike, whose nickname was Spidey back in Tacoma, Washington when he was in middle school and first picked up a guitar at age 14.